Tagalog language: Revised alphabet

-In 1987, the Department of Education, Culture and Sports issued a memo stating that the Philippine alphabet had changed from the Pilipino-Tagalog Abakada version to a new 28-letter alphabet to make room for loans, especially family names from Spanish and English.
+In 1987, the Department of Education, Culture and Sports issued a memo stating that the Philippine alphabet had changed from the 1971 version to a new 28-letter alphabet.
+The Spanish digraphs ch, ll, and rr were deleted, since they can be made from the existing letters, but the digraph ng, needed for native Tagalog words, was retained in the alphabet.
 The additional letters beyond the 26-letter English alphabet are: ñ, ng.